BBVAEngineering/javascript/README.md

 [ESLint](http://eslint.org/) is an open source project, It's goal is to provide a pluggable linting utility for JavaScript.

-This rules are optimized for [ECMAScript 2015](http://www.ecma-international.org/ecma-262/6.0/) && eslint versions ^2.8.0.
+This rules are optimized for [ECMAScript 2015](http://www.ecma-international.org/ecma-262/6.0/) and eslint versions ^3.0.0.

+You can check the rules for BBVA eslint in this [link](/eslint-config-bbva).

 ### Usage

-  - `npm install --save-dev eslint-config-bbva eslint`
+- `npm install --save-dev eslint-config-bbva eslint`.
-  - add `"extends": "bbva"` to your .eslintrc
+- add `"extends": "bbva"` to your .eslintrc.js file in your project.

 **[⬆ back to top](#table-of-contents)**